bishwajitprasadgond/bishwajitprasadgond/README.md

 ## About Me

-I am a data scientist and researcher with interests spanning **Generative AI, deep learning, machine learning, malware analysis, robotics, and quantum computing**.
-My work combines applied research, intelligent systems, cybersecurity analytics, and modern AI engineering to solve real-world problems across data-driven and security-focused domains.
+I am a Data Scientist at IBM and a PhD researcher at the National Institute of Technology (NIT) Rourkela, where my research focuses on **Agentic AI and Generative AI for Cybersecurity**.
+My interests span **Generative AI, Agentic AI, deep learning, machine learning, malware analysis, cybersecurity, robotics, and quantum computing**.
+My work combines applied research, intelligent autonomous systems, cybersecurity analytics, and modern AI engineering to develop trustworthy, AI-driven solutions for real-world data-driven and security-critical applications.

 ---